 Closing costs are the fees paid to your mortgage company to finalize your loan.
 The closing costs that also make up your final cash to close amount may include:

-Closing costs are about 3% – 6% of your home’s purchase price, on average, and some closing costs can be rolled into the loan.
+Closing costs are about 3 – 6% of your home’s purchase price, on average, and some closing costs can be rolled into the loan amount.
 Cash to close won’t include any closing costs you’re rolling into your mortgage.

 One of the most expensive costs in your cash to close will be the down payment.
 A down payment is a percentage of the purchase price that you pay upfront, lowering the amount you have to borrow and contributing to the home equity you start out with.

 Depending on the type of loan, there is a minimum down payment you must pay.
 For an FHA loan, that minimum is 3.5%.
 For a conventional loan, it’s 3%.
 Certain government-backed loans, like Department of Veterans Affairs (VA) loans or US Department of Agriculture (USDA) loans, don’t require a down payment.

 How much you pay above the minimum is up to you.
 Just remember, the more you pay, the less you borrow and the more equity you’ll have.
 A 20% down payment is recommended to avoid paying mortgage insurance.